Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Abstract

 \section{Abstract}

-{In this work we propose the $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity as a further extension of the $f(Q)$ and $f(Q,T)$ gravity theories.
-The action involves an arbitrary function of the non-metricity $Q$ and $T_{\mu\nu}T^{\mu\nu}$ in the gravity Lagrangian.
-The field equations for the theory are derived in the metric formalism by varying the action with respect to the metric.
+{In this work we propose the $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity as a further extension of the $f(Q)$ and $f(Q,T)$ gravity theories, where $Q$ is the non-metricity and $T_{\mu\nu}$ is the energy-momentum tensor.
+The action involves an arbitrary function of the non-metricity $Q$ and $\textbf{T}^2=T_{\mu\nu}T^{\mu\nu}$ in the gravity Lagrangian.
+The field equations for the theory are derived in the metric-affine formalism.
 The theory involves a non-minimal coupling between the geometric and the matter sectors, and hence the covariant divergence of the energy momentum tensor is non-zero, thus implying the non-conservation of the same.
-The vacuum solutions of the theory are investigated and it is found that the theory perfectly admits a de-Sitter like evolution of the universe.
+The vacuum solutions of the theory are investigated and it is found that the theory perfectly admits a de-Sitter-like evolution of the universe.
 The cosmological equations are derived and it is found that there are two correction terms arising as modification of the gravity.
 Two specific toy models of the form $Q+\eta \left(\textbf{T}^2\right)^{n}$ and $f_{0}Q^{m} \left(\textbf{T}^2\right)^{n}$ are explored to gain further insights into the dynamics of the theory.
 It is seen that the field equations of both the models have terms similar to those arising from the quantum gravity effects and are thus responsible for the avoidance of the singularity.
 One striking feature of the model is that the non-linear correction terms dominate in the early universe and gradually fade away at later times giving standard FLRW universe.
-Solutions for the FLRW equations are found wherever possible and the evolution of the scale factor and the matter energy density are plotted.
-Other cosmological parameters like the equation of state and deceleration parameters are also studied.
+Solutions for the FLRW equations are found wherever possible and the evolution of the scale factor and the matter energy density is plotted.
+Other cosmological parameters like the equation of state, deceleration parameters and Hubble functions are also studied.
 Finally the energy conditions are explored in the background of the theory.
-Using these conditions and some observational data the theory is considerably constrained. $f(Q,T_{\mu\nu}T^{\mu\nu})$ is a theory that can perfectly explain the cosmological dynamics of both the early and the late universe without resorting to any dark energy.}
+Using these conditions and some observational data the parameter spaces of the models are considerably constrained. $f(Q,T_{\mu\nu}T^{\mu\nu})$ is a theory that can perfectly explain the cosmological dynamics of both the early and the late universe without resorting to any dark energy.}

 \keywords{non-metricity, energy-momentum, symmetric teleparallel gravity; cosmology, energy conditions.}